North East Ceremonies Celebrant for Tyne and Wear, Northumberland and Co. Durham

 Funerals and Memorials

 I facilitate compassionate, ceremonies that reflect the values of the person who died.
-I hold funerals and memorials in different venues and setting, not only in a crematorium.
+I hold funerals and memorials in different community settings.

 Weddings and Vow Renewals

-I create unique ceremonies with couples where they can show up as their true selves.
-I create a sense of calm for couples as they commit to each other in the presence of people they love.
+I work with couples to develop unique ceremonies where they can show up as their true selves.
+I create a sense of calm for couples to commit to each other in the presence of people they love.

 Naming Ceremonies

 I listen closely to understand your unique family situation.
-Together we create a naming or name change ceremony full of warmth and genuine joy.
+Then we create a naming or name change ceremony together that is full of warmth and joy.

 Community Ceremonies